Message from the Chair

 I welcome this opportunity to comment on the mission of our department, and to share how special it feels to be part of this community.

-Simply put, this opportunity was too good to pass for many reasons.
 The Johns Hopkins Bloomberg School of Public Health is widely acknowledged to be the finest degree-granting institution for research and training in public health in the world.
 Since its founding in 1916, the School has focused on pioneering research both at the bench and in the field, and on the application of new knowledge to educate scientists and practitioners, and ultimately to protect populations from illness and injury.
 This history and focus were compelling to me.
 Given the exciting mission and unique expertise of the BMB department, the wonderful atmosphere prevailing in the department, and the support provided by the School to help foster the growth and maturation of BMB, my decision was an easy one to make.

 There are several interrelated research foci in BMB, including DNA damage and repair, stem cells, cellular stress, regulation of gene expression, epigenetics, post-translational modifications, and protein quality control pathways, and their applications to aging, reproduction, neurodegenerative disease, cancer, infection and inflammation, novel therapeutic mechanisms, biomarkers and drug discovery.
 Since 2008, we have added nine new faculty members, with six of them at the assistant professor level.
 The tightly interwoven education and research aspects of our mission, along with the dedication and congeniality of our faculty and students, make this department an intellectually challenging and forward looking environment to be part of.
 Whether staff, student, trainee, or faculty, all BMB’ers are committed to working together in the pursuit of excellence.